Collection Development Policy

 Librarian Collection Responsibilities

-Librarians serve as subject liaisons to various departments across Washington University.
+Librarians serve as subject liaisons to various departments across WashU.
 In this role, they are responsible for developing familiarity with the curriculum of their departments and with the relevant parts of the collection that serve their subject areas.
 Librarians also have the responsibility to keep faculty informed of important changes regarding the collections.
-A significant portion of the University Libraries’ collections are developed through the use of approval plans containing profiles that are tailored to many programs of the university.
+A significant portion of the Libraries’ collections are developed through the use of approval plans containing profiles that are tailored to many programs of the university.
 Title-by-title selection supplements the approval plans, with librarians selecting items outside of the profile parameters and to meet the more specific needs of the collection, faculty, and students.

 Faculty Collection Involvement